aws-samples/aws-secure-environment-accelerator/reference-artifacts/SAMPLE_CONFIGS/sample_snippets.md

 # AWS Secure Environment Accelerator

 ## **Config File Sample Snippets (Parameters not in sample config files)**

 ---

 ## - Tweak Interface Endpoint security groups

 SEA v1.3.3 locked down interface endpoint security groups to 0.0.0.0/0:443 inbound, no outbound-rules

 - Some endpoints may require additional inbound ports
 - these can be specified by adding the following to the config file, for each specific interface endpoint
-- this setting overides the default port 443 for the specified endpoint(s) only
+- this setting overrides the default port 443 for the specified endpoint(s) only
-- the below example overides the sg for the logs endpoint and the ssmmessages endpoints on all vpcs with endpoints
+- the below example overrides the sg for the logs endpoint and the ssmmessages endpoints on all vpcs with endpoints

 In global-options:

 ```
-    "endpoint-port-orverides": {
+    "endpoint-port-overrides": {
       "logs": ["TCP:443", "UDP:9418"],
       "ssmmessages": ["TCP:443", "TCP:8080"]
     }
 ```

 - additionally customers can lock down the endpoints on each vpc to specific CIDR ranges

 In vpc section, under interface endpoints:

 ```
 	"interface-endpoints": {
             "allowed-cidrs": ["10.0.0.0/8", "100.96.252.0/23", "100.96.250.0/23"]